cyfangus/IMDB_sentiment_classification/README.md

 ```

 By running this model
-1. It starts with reading the datasets from 4 folders containing "train dataset labelled positive", "train dataset labelled negative", "test dataset labelled positive", and "test dataset labelled negative".
+1. It starts with reading the datasets from 4 folders containing "train dataset labeled positive", "train dataset labeled negative", "test dataset labeled positive", and "test dataset labeled negative".
-2. Then the text data are preprocessed by converting into lowercase, removing puntuation, removing English stopwords with NLTK's stopwords, and performing lemmatization.
+2. Then the text data are preprocessed by converting into lowercase, removing punctuation, removing English stopwords with NLTK's stopwords, and performing lemmatization.
-3. After that, it trains the Naive Bayes model and get predicted probabilities.
-The model performace is then evaluated by ROC curve.
+3. After that, it trains the Naive Bayes model and gets predicted probabilities.
+The model performance is then evaluated by ROC curve.
-4. Lastly, it finds the cut point with the maximum difference between the TPR and FPR as the opimal threshold.
-Corresponding metrices of the model is then reported and the confusion matrix is ploted to visualise its performance at this thershold.
+4. Lastly, it finds the cut point with the maximum difference between the TPR and FPR as the optimal threshold.
+Corresponding matrices of the model are then reported and the confusion matrix is plotted to visualize its performance at this threshold.

 ### Enhanced model